 Leave of Absence

 A student may request a Leave of Absence (LOA), which allows him/her to interrupt study while maintaining current registration.
-The request for a LOA must be made in writing and is reviewed by the President or Academic Dean.
+The request for a LOA must be made in writing and is reviewed by the Campus Director or Academic Dean.
 Permission is usually granted for any of the following reasons:

 - Medical problems and maternity leave.